 In order to get rid of debts, increase earnings, achieve financial freedom and live a happy life, you need to be a master in personal finance management.
 If you have not yet tried to master your money, let’s start with the eight elements of personal finance management.
 If you want to be really good with your money, you need to have a better idea of what personal finance actually is.

-- Income.
+2. Income.
 You can generate it from doing one or more jobs, running one or more businesses, or making one or several investments.
-You need to have a deep understanding of how income can be generated, how to multiply the stream of money to your bank account, and how to properly manage this energy.
+You need to have a deep understanding of how income can be generated, how to multiply the stream of money into your bank account, and how to properly manage the energy of money.

-- Savings.
+3. Savings.
 Developing a high financial IQ starts with the habit of saving your money.
-You can’t do too much with your money unless you are able to save for future goals.
+You can’t do a lot with your money unless you are able to save for future goals.